MultiSafepay/docs/content/integration/ready-made/prestashop-1-7/_index.md

 4. Select the Plugin_PrestaShop.zip file, and then click **Configure**.
 5. Clear your cache.

-Please always make sure to clean your cache after installing to prevent any issues.

 ## Configuration
 1. Sign in to your PrestaShop 1.7 backend.